WooDNSword/registrar/doc/contributing.md

   body lines to 72 columns.
 * Make a pull request to the appropriate upstream branch.
 Include a thorough description of your changes.
-* Wait for one of the reviewers to look at your code and either merge it or give feedback which you should adapt to.
+* Wait for one of the reviewers to look at your PR and either merge it or give feedback which you should adapt to.